daidensacha/mp3-garden-journal/README.md

 6. After about short wait, Heroku has received the code from GitHub, built the app, and a message says, "Your app has been successfully deployed".
 7. To confirm, I click "View" to launch the app.

 Once deployed and ready for production, I move to the testing phase and extensively check all functions work as expected, and in the process, look for issues I might have missed.
-It's tedious but a great exercise and allows me to improve code where is needed.
+It's tedious but a great exercise and allows me to improve code where it's needed.
 [TESTING/Testing Checklist](/documentation/testing.md#testing-checklist-development-deployment)

 ### Feedback